kali/readings/README.md

 I am trying to make it easy to get the kind of graphs I used in my blog post series a few years ago: http://www.poumeyrol.fr/2016/02/08/Hashes-to-hashes/ .
-Readings is not there yet, but the will is there.
+Readings is not there yet, but the will is here.

 # Status

 This is alpha, early work bazaar style.
 For instance, the probing code only compiles on Linux, Mac and Windows.
-And windows has only CPU intrumentation from the OS (help wanted from a Win32 guru for faults and mem usage :) ).
+And windows has only CPU instrumentation from the OS (help wanted from a Win32 guru for faults and mem usage :) ).

 # Quickstart